Guide to Counseling on Aging Careers

 Become a Gerontological Social Worker

-Gerontological social workers, also known as geriatric social workers, help to coordinate social, psychological, and medical care for an older population, typically aged 65 and older.
-They will perform psychosocial assessments and may provide direct forms of counseling to clients who struggle with issues like depression, or to the family of aging clients with conditions like dementia.
+Gerontological social workers, also known as geriatric social workers, help coordinate social, psychological, and medical care for older adults, typically aged 65 and older.
+They will perform psychosocial assessments and may provide direct forms of counseling to clients who struggle with issues like depression or to the family of aging clients with conditions like dementia.

 Gerontological social workers can work in community health centers, assisted living facilities, long-term care facilities, hospice facilities, and senior centers.

-Gerontological social workers will almost always have an advanced degree in social work and earn the official title of Licensed Social Workers (LSWs).
+Gerontological social workers will almost always have an advanced degree in social work and earn the official title of Licensed Clinical Social Worker (LCSWs).
 Professional associations of interest to gerontological social workers include the Association for Gerontology Education in Social Work (AGESW) and the National Association of Social Workers (NASW).

 Become a Gerontologist